Norman Bodek: Later work and visits to Japan

 Bodek's fascination with manufacturing led him to Japan and a lifelong exploration of the methods behind Japanese quality and productivity.
 Over three decades, up until 2016, Bodek went to Japan 86 times, visited more than 250 plants and published over 250 management books.
 As a fortune cookie once told him, "You have the talent to discover the talent in others."

 Bodek claims to have found tools, techniques and new thoughts that have revolutionized the world of manufacturing.
 He met Dr. W. Edwards Deming, Dr. Joseph Juran, Phil Crosby, Dr. Kaoru Ishikawa, Dr. Yoji Akao, Mr. Taiichi Ohno, Dr. Shigeo Shingo and other manufacturing masters and published many of their books in English.
 Each person he met gave him a new perspective on continuous improvement, and helped him to better understand links between the functional areas of the Toyota management system, and the value of Lean, Kaizen in achieving quality and continuous improvement.

 Bodek led more than 25 study missions to Japan.
 He was one of the first to publish books and training materials on SMED, CEDAC, Quality Control Circles, 5S, and the Visual Factory Total Productive Maintenance, Value Stream Mapping, Kaizen and Kaizen Blitz, Cell Design, Poka-Yoke, Andon, Hoshin Kanri, and Kanban.
 Other books followed, on topics including total quality management.

 Many of these topics form the building blocks of the Toyota Production System, which, in turn, is the basis for what came to be called Lean Manufacturing in America.
 For example, a book on Lean Accounting can be seen as Westerner's guide to creating a Toyota-like accounting system.

 In the 1980s Bodek ran conferences and seminars, and brought Japanese authors to America.
 He initiated a number of publishing-partnerships that would span several years.
 For instance, under Bodek's leadership Productivity Press first published Shingo in 1985 and Hirano in 1989.
 There were more titles by Hirano from Productivity in the 1990s, and PCS in 2006.

-Bodek said his most powerful discovery was the way Toyota and other Japanese companies opened the infinite creative potential often lying dormant inside every single worker.
+Bodek said his most important discovery was how Japanese companies brought out the potential in their workers.

 "When you unlock this hidden talent people become highly motivated and actually love to come to work," he said.

 Since 1999 Bodek has focused on Toyota's second pillar "Respect for People, employee-development and employee-empowerment."